ietf-scitt/charter/ietf-scitt-charter.md

 1. essential actors, such as the supply chain "issuer" (one which generates supply chain artifacts and statements about them) and
 2. the basic interactions these have with other actors, and their duties in the ecosystem.

-The architectural model shall provide an aggregated overview of corresponding actor-specific information models and interaction models and will provide examples of composition patterns that illustrate how to addresss a concise set of use cases.
+The architectural model shall provide an aggregated overview of corresponding actor-specific information models and interaction models and will provide examples of composition patterns that illustrate how to address a concise set of use cases.

+The architectural model shall include an abstract threat model that minimally encompasses the initial use cases and will be based on a set of to be defined security objectives.

 ## Consistent Actor Identification